webix-hub/docs/data/file_manager/loading_data.md

 - parent- (string) id of the folder where we load new data
 - data - (array) the loaded data

-An example of response for the "documents" folder is:
+An example of response for the "documents" folder from the above request is:

 ~~~js
 { parent: "documents", data: [ ...array of child items... ] }